TylorS/typed/apps/website/content/tutorial/10-test-the-boundaries.md

 ```sh
 npm install --save-dev vitest happy-dom

 npx vitest run src/domain.test.ts src/application.test.ts src/presentation.test.ts
 ```

 The domain and application tests run without a DOM environment.
 The presentation file's first line selects Happy DOM.
 Use a real browser for focus, layout, and keyboard usability, and for the assembled create → edit → complete → filter → clear → reload flow.
-The preview above runs the chapter's own storage key.
+The completed preview uses the example's own storage key and service implementation.

 Continue with [testing Typed systems](/explore/testing-typed-systems) for controlled time and lifetimes, or [building UI components](/explore/building-ui-components) for the same techniques applied to another interaction.